pauldlynch/eqguide/guides/frostfell/index.md

 ##[Braxi Roundup](http://everquest.allakhazam.com/db/quest.html?quest=6192) (50+)

 Starts with Santug Claugg's Helper by the main bank in the Plane of Knowledge.
-The zone is level based, from Natimbi, Barren Coast, Oceangreen Village, Loping Plains, Brell's Rest, Feerrott the Dream, Sarith, Beasts' Domain.
+The zone is level based, from Natimbi (level 50), Barren Coast, Oceangreen Village, Loping Plains, Brell's Rest, Feerrott the Dream, Sarith, Beasts' Domain.
 You need to gather various items (purchased and created by players) and do some fighting.
+You can shroud down for this.

 Rewards: a choice of Snowstorm weapon ornaments.